jelle619/JelleZwie.rs/mkdocs/characters/docs/Bluefire Universe/Blue.md

 # Blue
-Blue, short-hand for Bluefire, is a character in Bluefire Universe.
+Blue, short-hand for Bluefire, is a character that appears in Bluefire Universe.

 ## Relationships
 ### Jesse